 The emulator bondout can access memory located on the target or emulation RAM located in the emulator.
 By default the emulation RAM is accessed.
-The method of mapping memory to the target hardware uses the chip select pins on the bondout controller.
-These pins are physically connected to the target via jumpers CS0# through CS7# (JP12 through JP19).
+There are two methods of mapping memory to the target hardware.

+- 1) One method uses the chip select pins on the bondout controller.
+These pins are physically connected to the target via jumpers CS0# through CS7# (JP11 through JP18).
 Note the "#" indicates an active low signal.
 The memory space assigned to each chip select is assigned by the contents of the TCONCSx, FCONCSx and ADDRSELx registers.
 These registers can be programmed during the user initialization sequence or at reset time with the register window.
+This method is selected when the JP5 jumpers are in the CS or bottom position.
 Each individual chip select pin is enabled with the check boxes located in the Config, Emulator under the Mem map Config tab as shown in Figure 7.
-If a box is not checked, then the bondout accesses emulation memory.
+If a box is not checked, then the bondout accesses emulation memory. - 2) The other method is using software mapping.
+Memory address ranges are entered in the Config, Emulator under the Mem map Config tab.
+See Figure 7.
+The smallest range or granularity is 32 bytes allowing mapping around any peripheral chip.
+A particular entry can be temporarily parked by unchecking the appropriate box.
+Jumpers JP5 must be in the MEM or upper position.
+Jumper JP5 effectively selects which of the two methods of memory mapping are selected.